 The bombe helped the Allies win World War II.
 Nope, that’s not a typo.
 The bombe was a machine designed by Alan Turing to decipher encrypted German messages.
 With the bombe, the Allies knew exactly what the Germans’ plans were, allowing them to move troops out of danger and invade at opportune moments.
 Because of this — and other remarkable achievements — Alan Turing is considered to be a war hero who helped win the war.

 Recently, I sat down with Judith, one of the main people at the office.
-Her and I talked about what she does at ThoughtSTEM, and how she enjoys life outside the office Check it out!
+She and I talked about what she does at ThoughtSTEM, and how she enjoys life outside the office.
+Check it out!

 Sarai is a 4th grader whose favorite subject is science.
 Her favorite part about science class is doing experiments, like testing different conditions on the growth of bean sprouts and conducting surveys to answer interesting questions.
 Jackson is a 5th grader who always looks forward to participating in the Robotics Club at his school.
 For the past few weeks, he has been busy preparing for the upcoming competition by helping his team design, build, and test a robot that can pick up, carry, and drop off a small bag of marbles.
 Anika is a 3rd grader who enjoys math.
 She recently solidified her understanding of fractions, decimals, and percentages by making her own store and calculating the prices of items after discounts and taxes for her class project.